These are the items we have found. If you don’t find it, write to us.

 Libérate

 Libérate is a well-deserved tribute to those artists, films, songs, and performance venues that brought back the color and sparkle — of sequins, of course — to a country that had been living in black and white for far too long.
-A homage to that LGBTQ culture which, even in the grayest Spain, managed to forge a path by overcoming hardships, evading censorship, and defeating the mistrust of a society still far from tolerant.
+A homage to that LGBTQ culture that, even in the grayest Spain, managed to break through by overcoming adversity, dodging censorship, and defeating the distrust of a society still far from tolerant.

-Through nearly a hundred entries arranged like a dictionary, journalist Valeria Vegas gathers a multitude of essential references — and role models — to understand the role played by gay men, lesbians, bisexuals, trans women and men, drags, impersonators, and allies of the community in Spanish culture.
-A historical journey that begins in the early sixties, with the premiere of the film Diferente or the appearance of Coccinelle on Madrid’s Gran Vía, passes through the turbulent years of the Transition, and reaches the early twenty-first century, reminding us that just a decade ago there were still territories of freedom to conquer.
+Through nearly a hundred entries arranged like a dictionary, journalist Valeria Vegas compiles a multitude of essential references — and role models — to understand the role played by gay, lesbian, bisexual, trans women and men, drags, transformists, and allies of the community in Spanish culture.
+A historical journey that begins in the early 1960s with the release of the film Diferente and the appearance of Coccinelle on Madrid’s Gran Vía, passes through the turbulent years of the Transition, and reaches the early 21st century, reminding us that just a decade ago there were still territories of freedom left to conquer.

-In the words of its author, «perhaps this book will serve to do justice to all those careers forged on stage.
-Because the history of our LGBTQ culture is still being written, and we must begin by organizing what has already happened, precisely and reliably, giving all the role models the place they deserve.
-Being aware of our past will allow us to lay the foundations of our future».
+In the words of its author, “perhaps this book will serve to do justice to all those careers built on the strength of the stage.
+Because the history of our LGBTQ culture is still being written, and we must start by organizing what has already happened, precisely and reliably, giving all the role models the place they deserve.
+Being aware of our past will allow us to lay the foundations for our future.”